-- Example 1: Bug was located by normal Linux test procedures - Example 2: Bug was missed by normal Linux test procedures - -Not found via Linux-kernel validation: In production for 5 years! - -On systems with up to 4096 CPUs... - Both are bugs even under sequential consistency - Can Linux-kernel RCU validation do better? - -What is the validation problem that must be solved?
+- Example 1: Bug was located by normal Linux test procedures - Example 2: Bug was missed by normal Linux test procedures

+Not found via Linux-kernel validation: In production for 5 years!
+On systems with up to 4096 CPUs... - Both are bugs even under sequential consistency - Normal testing is not bad, but improvement is needed - Can Linux-kernel RCU validation do better? - But first, what is the validation problem that must be solved?